vinhphuphan/Frontendmentor-Challenge-HTML-CSS/README.md

 ### Links
 - Live Site URL: [My live site for this challenge](https://your-live-site-url.com)

+## My process

 ### Built with
 [![](https://skillicons.dev/icons?i=html,css)](https://skillicons.dev)
 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
 - CSS Grid

+### What I learned
+- How to initialize the color variables on the top of CSS file.
+- Use the data-item-type inside HTML div tag to add color to 4 summary score in a more quickly and reusable way.
+- Style two section in the relationship with each other.

+### Useful resources

+ [From Design to Code - Kevin Powell](https://www.youtube.com/watch?v=KqFAs5d3Yl8&t=1656s) - I followed along the tutorial.
+This helped me a lot.
+I really liked the way he built the project and then mentored the watchers.

+## Acknowledgments
+Many thanks to this youtube channel and [Kevin Powell](https://www.youtube.com/@KevinPowell) for teaching me front-end content.

 **Have fun building!** 🚀